hashmark-lang/hashmark-parser/docs/schemas.md

 Schemas can also define the [syntactic sugar for inline tags](./what-is-hashml.md#inline-tags).
 The above defines backticks (\`) as the sugar for `#code`.
 You could also write your own schema in which `&hello&` means `#uppercase[hello]`, for instance.

 ## Schema validation
-Hashml documents can be validated by the schema.
+HashML documents can be validated by the schema.
 This means that you can check whether a document respects the tag descriptions in the schema, and whether the restrictions imposed by the `#content` field of blocks is respected.

-Since schemas are themselves Hashml documents, there is a schema schema that can validate schemas.
+Since schemas are themselves HashML documents, there is a schema schema that can validate schemas.
 The schema schema also validates itself, as it is also a valid schema.
 This is very useful when writing schemas, and can help you catch all sorts of errors.

 Schema validation gives a list of errors, and can tell you exactly why a document isn't compliant with the schema.